 Is there any cost for the Governor’s School program?

-Tuition, room, board, books, and extracurricular program expenses are provided to participants by our Corporate and Individual Sponsors and by the State of New Jersey and scholars only have to pay for their personal expenses, such as laundry, phone, midnight snacks, and personal shopping.
+Tuition, room, board (breakfast, lunch and dinner on campus, in the University Commons dining hall ONLY), books, and extracurricular program expenses are provided to participants by our corporate and individual sponsors and by the State of New Jersey.
+Scholars are responsible for their personal expenses, such as laundry, phone (phones are not provided in the dorm rooms), snacks and all other foods (not included in the “board” stated above, and personal shopping.

 What do I do if my school does not receive the NJGSS application?

 Contact Barbara Pepe, Governor’s School Coordinator at (609) 984-2684 or Barbara.Pepe@njhe.state.nj.us